 We also favor appliance manufacturers and lumber, home-improvement and building-material companies that should benefit from a pickup in new construction as well as in repair and remodel activity.
 Few homeowners put money into their homes when their mortgages were “underwater.”
 They delayed large-scale projects, such as replacing the roof or the heating, ventilation, and air conditioning (HVAC) system, for as long as possible.
 As homeowners went into a negative equity position, remodel spending underperformed the overall economy (Figure 10).
 However, today’s outlook for repair and remodel is significantly brighter, with home prices, homeowner equity and consumer confidence rising.

-Settling in U.S. real estate should remain an attractive place to invest as the economy and private sector heal.
+U.S. real estate should remain an attractive place to invest as the economy and private sector heal.
 Home prices will likely remain supported by an improving labor market, accommodative Fed, healthy pent-up demand, gradually easier credit and bank lending, supportive valuations and low inventory.

 Rising home prices will also help repair and remodel activity pick up as homeowners “settle into” their homes.
 They will also encourage new construction given a favorable supply and demand outlook.